 How global warming and climate change affect human health?

-My paper for my Environmental Field Study at the University of the District of Columbia.
-2019
+Environmental Field Study at the University of the District of Columbia.
+(2019)

 This paper argues that climate change will have a broad range of direct and indirect impacts on health during this century.
-The global temperature is rising, hurricanes are getting stronger, heavy rains and longer droughts, wildfires and some other kinds of severe weather—are changing.
-Extreme weather events can lead to fatalities, injuries and mass migration and competition for resources (water, food).
+The global temperature is rising; hurricanes are getting stronger, heavy rains and longer droughts, wildfires, and some other kinds of severe weather—are changing.
+Extreme weather events can lead to fatalities, injuries and mass migration, and competition for resources (water, food).
 Many areas around the globe are already experiencing health threats.
 The impacts will increase, like mortality due to stronger and longer heat waves created by urban smog.
 Air pollution, air quality impacts: respiratory, cardiovascular and increase of cancer, caused by burning fossil fuels (coal, oil, and natural gas) rising the CO2 levels.
-Malnutrition because of compromised food growing habits and lack of access to water or water related illnesses.
+Malnutrition is because by compromised food growing habits and lack of access to water or water-related illnesses.
 Over-use of herbicides and pesticides due to food scarcity.
 Changing patterns of infectious and insect-borne diseases (Estabrook, 2011).

-Quoting from the report of the managing of the health effects of climate change: “Climate change is the biggest global health threat of the 21stcentury.”
+Quoting from the report on the management of the health effects of climate change: “Climate change is the biggest global health threat of the 21stcentury.”
 (Romm, 2018, p.110)!

-The difference between climate and weather: weather is what occurs day to day, climate is an atmospheric condition measured in the long term, centuries or even longer.
-Scientists are collecting evidence, observing, analyzing deviations in temperature at different kind of locations around the world for decades.
-Their findings show that since the Industrial revolution of 1850, humans are emitting heat trapping Green House Gases to the atmosphere; therefore, the earth is warming in an unprecedented rate.
-When solar radiation hits the surface of the earth and when it strikes dark water or land it gets absorb, when it strikes snow or ice it is reflected back to space.
-The earth atmosphere is full of gases; these gases absorb some of the radiation coming from the surface therefore rapidly warming it.
-Scientists measure Carbon dioxide (CO2) in the atmosphere in parts per million (ppm).
-Before the industrial revolution, this number was 280 ppm; after the discovery of oil and coal this number started to rise, today it is 400 ppm and rising by 2 ppm per year (Robertson, 2017).
+The difference between climate and weather: the weather is what occurs day to day, and climate is an atmospheric condition measured in the long term, centuries, or even longer.
+Scientists have been collecting evidence, observing, and analyzing deviations in temperature at different locations worldwide for decades.
+Their findings show that since the Industrial revolution of 1850, humans have been emitting heat-trapping Green House Gases into the atmosphere; therefore, the earth is warming at an unprecedented rate.
+When solar radiation hits the planet's surface and strikes dark water or land, it gets absorbed; it is reflected into space when it strikes snow or ice.
+The earth's atmosphere is full of gases; these gases absorb some radiation coming from the surface, rapidly warming it.
+Scientists measure Carbon dioxide (CO2) in parts per million (ppm) in the atmosphere.
+Before the industrial revolution, this number was 280 ppm; after discovering oil and coal, this number started to rise; today, it is 400 ppm and increasing by two ppm per year (Robertson, 2017).